vmtk/vmtk/CONTRIBUTING.md

 ### Aquiring Test Data

-VMTK utilizes CMake External Data directives in order to orchestrate the aquisition of large binary data files.
-Withing the `tests/data` directory, you will find test data files (named with their appropriate name), but with the extension `.sha512`.
-Viewing the files will reveal that they are simple text files with a SHA512 hash inside.
+VMTK utilizes a git submodule in order to orchestrate the aquisition of large binary data files.
+If you have just simply cloned the vmtk repository, you will find the tests data director (`tests/vmtk-test-data`) empty.

-Setting the CMake variable `VMTK_BUILD_TESTING=ON` and building the project will use this information to download the actual binary files to the `.ExternalData` directory.
+Setting the CMake variable `VMTK_BUILD_TESTING=ON` and building the project will use this information to download the actual binary files to this directory in the build tree.
 It will also automatically configure the paths to this data directory referenced in the `tests` directory.

 ### Running Tests